Analyzing Population-Level Trials as N-of-1 Trials: an Application to Gait

-Based on the posteriors obtained from the Bayesian analyses and the assumptions discussed above, the effect sizes of interventions can be estimated and further investigated~\cite{kelter2020analysis}.
+As future work, the effect sizes of interventions can be estimated and further investigated based on the posteriors obtained from the Bayesian analyses~\cite{kelter2020analysis}.
 Aggregated N-of-1 trials analyses can be performed to investigate the underlying causes of the personalized responses to intervention ~\cite{gartner2022comparison}.
-In our study, the different responses could potentially be associated with the participants' sex, anthropometric features or stable lifestyle habits (e.g., as measured by the IPAQ questionnaire), or a combination of all these factors.
-In future studies, more heterogeneous cohorts with a larger variety of age or pre-existing health conditions, genetic endowment or epigenetic modifications will provide additional features for analysis.
-Based on these findings, personalized advice or treatment could reduce the risk of falls or injury for vulnerable individuals.
+In our study, the different responses could potentially be associated with the participants' pre-existing health conditions, anthropometric features or stable lifestyle habits (e.g., as measured by the IPAQ questionnaire), or a combination of all these factors.
+In future studies, larger and more heterogeneous cohorts will provide additional features for analysis.
+Based on these findings, personalized advice or interventions could reduce the risk of falls or injury for vulnerable individuals.